 I was able to interview Hank at the Twisted Pines Music in Movies festival about his own music and songwriting.
 Washboard Hank is a Canadian folk music institution.
 He has released several CDs of quirky and humorous music, a Children’s CD and played for many years in Fred Eaglesmith’s band.
 Our interview delved into the meat of songwriting but also features some of his more adult oriented material so I’m putting an Itunes explicit label on this episode.

-You can leave comments on the blog at http://ductapeguy.net, send me an email to ductapeguy at hotmail dot com, send me a voice feedback at 206-337-0611, or join the For The Sake of the Song Podcast group on Facebook.
+You can leave comments on the blog at https://ductapeguy.net, send me an email to ductapeguy at hotmail dot com, send me a voice feedback at 206-337-0611, or join the For The Sake of the Song Podcast group on Facebook.